What Supreme Court? Obama defends healthcare law, skirts debate

-Portland, Maine (Reuters) - He didn’t mention them by name, but they seemed to be on his mind.
-President Barack Obama defended his healthcare reform effort on Friday without mentioning the Supreme Court justices who hold the law’s fate in their hands.
+Portland, Maine, March 30 (Reuters) - He didn’t mention them by name, but they seemed to be on his mind.
+President Barack Obama defended his healthcare reform effort on Friday without mentioning the U.S. Supreme Court justices who hold the law’s fate in their hands.

 Obama’s healthcare legislation, considered his signature domestic policy achievement, dominated headlines this week as the Supreme Court heard arguments about its constitutionality.